You may recognise Nick from our new Award Journey Video:

 For his Gold Award he chose the Australian Air Force Cadets (AAFC) and Rural Fire Service (RFS) as the primary volunteering activities, running as the Physical recreation, learning to drive as the Skill, hiking the Great North Walk as the Adventurous Journey and going on a 5-day research study with scientists in South Australia of which he was one of a few selected a full sponsorship for, as well as a 5-day camp in Katoomba with AAFC for the Gold Residential Project.
 These activities were all things that he felt passionate about.
 Nicholas was able to discover how much he enjoyed helping people, running, camping, science (namely chemistry) and being productive wherever he can.

 “Having had completed the award I had a new level of confidence that I had not previously.
 This allowed me to believe in certainty I would achieve greatness.
 The path there, however, was not to be so clear.
-Initially receiving a special recognition from the Australia Defence Force as well as a sponsorship to attend the Australian Defence Force Academy (University of New South Wales ADFA) as well as the ADFA Education Award for my efforts throughout High school and in extracurricular pursuits.
+Initially receiving a special recognition from various sources as well as sponsorship offers for my efforts throughout High school and in extracurricular pursuits.
 I imagined this as the goal after my post high school years but here I stand now only 14 months out of high school with three successful businesses as well as a blog and YouTube channel.
 I suppose the lesson here is to believe in all the confidence you have that you will achieve your goals of greatness but don’t be afraid to allow the path to wave a little along the way.”

 Completing his Gold Award was a big and important step for Nick as it helped solidify the idea that he could achieve all the big things he wanted.